hannahkim7605/node-js-jwt-auth/README.md

-# JWT Authentication in Node.js
+# Node.js JWT Authentication
-This is a JWT authentication built in Node.js.
+This is a JWT authentication built with Node.js.
 It hashes users' passwords and allows users to register and log in.
 Through token verification, it retrieves the user's information.

 ## Install pacakages